MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rplugin.md

 ::: zone pivot="azuredataexplorer"

 The R plugin runs a user-defined-function (UDF) using an R script.
 The R script gets tabular data as its input, and is expected to produce tabular output.
-The plugin's runtime is hosted in  a sandbox, an isolated and secure environment,  running on the cluster's nodes.
+The plugin's runtime is hosted in a [sandbox](../concepts/sandboxes.md), an isolated and secure environment running on the cluster's nodes.

 ### Syntax